Presidents in the face of insecurity

 Hoy 03:58

 Can the feeling of citizen insecurity collapse the credibility of a president?
-Or, on the contrary, could the perception of violence under control, in a security context that is increasing, strengthen the prestige of rulers?
+Or, on the contrary, might the perception of violence under control, in a security context that is increasing, strengthen the prestige of rulers?
 Or do only the successes and failures in the economic field count to understand the popularity or unpopularity of the Executive in our region?

 According to public opinion polls, Latin American voters are immersed in pessimism.
 The Latinobarómetro study shows that the proportion of people dissatisfied with democracy went from just over half in 2008 to three out of four people in 2020.
 The reasons are well known.
 With the exception of 2020 and 2021, when the world was immersed in the covid-19 pandemic, all the polls show that for Latin Americans the main problem is the economic situation, especially unemployment and low wages, followed by crime. and corruption.